 Helping You and Your Family Adjust to Life with Cancer

-Join Rogel Cancer Center’s Music Therapist, Bob Huffman, for some acoustic guitar to enjoy the summer!
+Join Rogel Cancer Center’s Music Therapist, Bob Huffman, for some acoustic guitar.

 Bruce Paul, our Rogel Cancer Center chaplain will offer some words of inspiration to start us off.